praveensripati/001-mcafee-aws-dev-workshop/009-Docker, K8S/011-PushImageToECR.md

 # Push the Docker Image to ECR

+** Make sure to replace the region with the appropriate region in all the below commands **

-1. Create an IAM Role with the Admin Policy and attach the Role to the EC2.
+1. Create an IAM Role with the Admin Policy (???) and attach the Role to the EC2.

 1. Install the AWS CLI